TarekJor/bookmarklets-collection-ECMAscript-compliant/README.md

 # userscripts vs bookmarklets

-bookmarklets are more simpler or loaded at user ill, userscripts are parallel loading locally javascript code that changes interaction on webpages
+bookmarklets are more simple or loaded at user will, userscripts are locally parallel-based loading javascript code that changes interaction on webpages

 # list (javascript sources on src/folder as files .js)